Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Discussion

 \subsubsection{Applications in User Feedback}

 In user interviews similar to those staged in our experiment, biofeedback and voice information can be used to better investigate possible discrepancies between user engagement and the reported relevance of features.
 The ability to do so can facilitate requirements prioritization tasks the same way sentiment analysis does when applied to textual user feedback~\cite{Sut11}.
-Furthermore, the usage of these technologies can be extended to identify the engagement of the user \textit{on-the-fly}---i.e., during the interview---and help analysts steering the flow of the conversation.
+For example, by identifying discussion topics, or specific answers, that are associated with more positive engagement (e.g., relationships), requirements analysts can give priority to features that are related to those topics (e.g., identify friends or relatives in a social media app), or make these features more accessible from the graphical user interface.
+Conversely, identifying answers associated with negative engagement enables requirements analysts to understand what features need to be discarded or improved.
+Furthermore, the usage of these technologies can be extended to identify the engagement of the user \textit{on-the-fly}---i.e., during the interview---and help analysts steer the flow of the conversation.
+For example, higher engagement may indicate that a certain topic is worth being investigated further, and the analyst can decide to ask more in-depth questions to discover new needs and possible features.
 These applications, which support human analysts in their activity, become particularly important when \textit{artificial agents} are used to elicit feedback or provide customer support, as shown by related research on voice analysis for call centers~\cite{han2020ordinal,li2019acoustic}.
-In these context, the detection of negative emotions is used to understand when a human operator needs to replace an artificial one, because the latter is irritating the customer.
-Our work opens to further applications on emotion-aware, voice-based chatbots for user interviews.
+In these contexts, the detection of negative emotions is used to understand when a human operator needs to replace an artificial one because the latter is irritating the customer.
+In our context, artificial agents, e.g., chatbots, can be used to replace human analysts, especially if one wants to collect feedback from a large user base automatically.
+While human analysts can, in principle, infer the degree of engagement during a conversation---especially if the interview is carried out face-to-face---a chatbot requires the support of emotion-aware tools such as those investigated in our study, to support automatic feature prioritisation and steer the conversation.
+It is worth noting that bots are an emerging area of research in software engineering~\cite{santhanam2022bots,9864620}, and proposals of chatbots have also been introduced for feedback analysis~\cite{wolfinger2022chatbot}.
+We argue that, given the technologies available today, e.g., based on the chat paradigm such as ChatGPT and similar tools, it will become more common, and acceptable for users to interact with chatbots to provide product feedback.
+This can also be done with a noninvasive approach by having the chatbot produce textual questions and having the user reply verbally.
+Interactive artificial intelligence, which is the usage of software to interact with people and automatically perform tasks---also thanks to the interaction with other software---is forecasted as a trend for the near future\footnote{\url{https://www.technologyreview.com/2023/09/15/1079624/deepmind-inflection-generative-ai-whats-next-mustafa-suleyman}.
+Visited 20 Sept.
+2023.}.
+Our work therefore opens to further applications on emotion-aware, voice-based chatbots for user interviews.